-With the explosion of the wellness industry, there has been a renewed interest in positivity and its effects on the human body.
+With the explosion of the wellness industry, there has been a renewed interest in positivity and its Physiological Health Benefits on the human body.
 Researchers have been finding supported evidence on the health benefits of optimism and positivity.

 First, positive thinkers generally cope better with stressful situations, which in turns combats the harmful effects of stress.
 The negative aspects of stress are diminished quicker and people with positive attitudes in turn lead healthier lives.
 People often disregard recurrent headaches/migraines, disrupted sleep, or regular fatigue as normal to everyday life.
 However, all these negative issues can be related directly back to increased stress levels.
 Rather than negatively dwelling on situations or life changes such as losing a job, losing a loved one, or a chronic illness, optimists generally focus on what they can do to change the situation rather than assume the situation is out of their control or blame it on themselves.